zsb8/Python_ML_ARMA_Series_time/README.md

 <img width="686" height="672" alt="image" src="https://github.com/user-attachments/assets/503a66c1-b712-4a6a-95af-e284fe242e95" />

 # Step2: Use ADF to determine if it is stable.
-We test and find the dataset is not stationary.
+I find the dataset is not stationary.
 <img width="1092" height="120" alt="image" src="https://github.com/user-attachments/assets/e36af9bb-f458-4554-9678-bc8aeff760d9" />

 # Step3: Use difference to remove treand